GT-CS-3510/gt-cs-3510.github.io/syllabus.md

 ### Homeworks

 There will be eight homeworks.
-You will have a week to complete each.
+You will have roughly a week to complete each.
 Each homework will have several problems but only some problems will be graded.
 Homeworks will be the best source of practice for the exams.
+Homeworks must be submitted as a PDF document on Gradescope.
+The document must be typed (Word, LaTex, etc.) and handwritten solutions **will not** be accepted.
 There will be a grace period of one week to submit late homework.
-Late submissions will be penalized with 20% of your score.
-Once grades are released, you will have a week to ask for a regrade, if you consider that your homework was unfairly graded.
+Late submissions will be penalized with a 20% deduction of your score.
+Once grades are released, you will have a week to ask for a regrade, if you reasonably consider that your homework was unfairly or incorrectly graded.

+The homework instructions must be followed to receive full credit.
+A solution must adhere to any justification, time complexity analysis, correctness, and running time requirements.
+Unless otherwise stated, pseudocode is not an accepted format for an algorithm solution.

 ### Exams